07:15 Opening of the exhibition/registration - Please note: increased security measures apply!

 16:00 Panels II

-17:45 Debate Migration between security and humanity
+17:45 Debate: Migration between security and humanity

-Keynote speaker: Julia Ruhs, freelance editor, Bayerischer Rundfunk
+Keynote: Julia Ruhs, freelance editor, Bayerischer Rundfunk

 Chair: Rainer Wendt, Federal Chairman, DPolG